gregfoletta/articles.foletta.org/content/post/2022-03-19-git-under-the-hood/index.markdown

 3 directories, 3 files
 ```

-We see that a new object has been created in what looks like some sort of hash value.
-The file is compressed data.
+We can see two new files - an index and an object.
+We'll get to the index later in the article, for now let's focus on the object.
+It appears to be names with some sort of hash value, and the file is compressed data.

 ```zsh